Sustainably Built Facilities

 Forden Station was completed in 2011 and was built to the U.S. Green Building Council’s Leadership in Energy & Environmental Design (LEED) gold standard.
 It encompasses geothermal heating and air conditioning, a green roof and pervious concrete as its main sustainable initiatives.
 LED lighting, motion light sensors, low VOC paints and other environmentally friendly initiatives have also been incorporated into the building.
 Engineers estimate that Forden Station is 45% – 50% more energy efficient than a traditionally built structure.

 The Operations and Maintenance facility was completed in 2015 and built to meet LEED silver standards.
 It features geothermal heating and air conditioning, pervious concrete, LED lighting, motion light sensors, low VOC paints and other environmentally friendly initiatives.

-The Wilmington Multimodal Center (WMMTC), which is currently in the environmental analysis phase with expected completion in 2018, will be built to meet LEED silver standards.
-Our latest project includes an additional sustainability feature: the adaptive reuse of the historic Neuwirth building.
+The Wilmington Multimodal Transfer Center (WMMTC), which is currently in the environmental analysis phase with expected completion in 2018, will be built to meet LEED silver standards.
+This project also includes an additional sustainability feature: the adaptive reuse of the historic Neuwirth building.